Virginia Gildersleeve: Politics and foreign affairs

 Even though the Barnard College board of trustees believed that "marching in a parade would be a shocking and shameful thing" for women students to do, and some school administrators considered political activism "unladylike" and "too sordid for a refined woman," Gildersleeve encouraged faculty and students to engage in all the political movements of the day.

 During World War I, Gildersleeve contributed vigorously to wartime civil defense activities in New York City.
 She was an early and strong supporter of the formation of the League of Nations.
 On February 22, 1918, Gildersleeve called for "some ordered system of international government, backed by power enough to give authority to its decrees."

 When Germany invaded Poland in 1939, Gildersleeve was a strong interventionist.

 In 1942, early in World War II, Gildersleeve was instrumental in founding the WAVES ("Women Accepted for Volunteer Emergency Service").
 Its second in command was Gildersleeve's companion, English Professor Elizabeth Reynard.
 All of its members—90,000 in all—were college graduates.

 In 1945, President Franklin D. Roosevelt named Gildersleeve to the U.S. delegation to write the United Nations Charter.
-She was the only woman named to the delegation.
+Gildersleeve learned of her appointment from her cook-housekeeper, who heard it on the radio.
+She was the only woman named to the U.S. delegation.
 The delegates were instructed to address two issues: 1) the need to prevent future wars through the creation of a Security Council; and 2) the need to enhance human welfare, which they accomplished through the establishment of the United Nations Economic and Social Council (ECOSOC).
 Gildersleeve sought and received drafting responsibility for the work of this second council—the one, as she put it, in charge of "doing things rather than preventing things from being done."
 She was able to insert into the charter the following goals for people around the world: "higher standards of living, full employment, and conditions of economic and social progress and development."
 She also persuaded the delegates to adopt the following aim for the United Nations: "universal respect for human rights and fundamental freedoms for all without distinction as to race, sex, language, or religion."
 She insisted for the charter to require the appointment of the Commission on Human Rights, which under the direction of Eleanor Roosevelt, wrote the Universal Declaration of Human Rights three years later.